 Lionel’s latch coupler was intended to allow automatic operation.
 The latch pushes into a spring-loaded mechanism that grips it automatically.
 The problem is that you have to line them up beforehand, since they can swivel on the rivet holding them to the car.
 Everyone else had this problem with their automatic couplers too, so usually the only automatic thing about them was the frustration.

 The latch coupler looks just like the combination coupler, just without the slot on the end.
+Of all the Lionel prewar coupler types, this one is probably the most common.

 Lionel box coupler